 The Festival is a two day event - Saturday and Sunday - held at Mannaminne, a village of culture and art, the unique place where different worlds meet.

 At Mannaminne there are over 50 buildings inviting the visitor to an encounter with nature and culture, art and technology, with both local and global perspectives.
 The artist Anders Åberg (1945-2018) and Barbro Åberg's full-scale works of art spread inspiration and creativity.

 We pay for accommodation for all selected film makers.
 This is something we do to help and support visiting the festival and part of our ambition to make it a valuable experience.

 During our first four editions we are happy to have succeeded establishing the festival as a quality event for international auteur-driven films in the High Coast.
 Lots of press coverage by regional news paper, Swedish National TV and Swedish National wide radio have spread the word about what we do and it's had an impact.
 Full house screenings and attendance from both press, audience, film organizations and film makers have proved that the interest in our unconventional and daring program is high and the experience at the festival cherished.

 We spend months carefully watching and programming our festival selection.
 Presenting the best possible program we can is what our festival is built upon.
 Submitting to the festival is to pay to have the film considered and is not a guarantee to have it selected.
 We receive hundreds of submissions each edition and only around 5% are selected.
 Please make sure that you wish to submit before doing so.

-Best Feature Film
+Best Swedish Film

 Please take a moment to read our Rules & Terms before submitting!